Central City area Rock Climbing

 Take the Homestead Trail down towards the creek for ~0.3 miles where you will run into a junction for Rim Rock trail or Creek Bottom trail.
 Take the Rim Rock trail and follow the switchbacks up onto the plateau.
 Follow the cliff line for a little bit more then 1/2 mile.
 You have gone just a little too far if you come to an overlook that is on a point where no other part of the canyon juts-out any further then that point (you would also be able to see the backside of the Buoux Block).
 At this point, you are about 50-100 feet just past the Warm-Up Wall and downclimbs are right there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Central City area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Central City area:

 Featured Route For Central City area